 Участники и разработчики

-«Media File Renamer: Rename Files (Manual or Auto)» — проект с открытым исходным кодом. В развитие плагина внесли свой вклад следующие участники:Участники
+«Media File Renamer: Rename Files (Manual, Auto & AI)» — проект с открытым исходным кодом. В развитие плагина внесли свой вклад следующие участники:Участники

-«Media File Renamer: Rename Files (Manual or Auto)» переведён на 12 языков. Благодарим переводчиков за их работу.
+«Media File Renamer: Rename Files (Manual, Auto & AI)» переведён на 12 языков. Благодарим переводчиков за их работу.

 Заинтересованы в разработке?

 Посмотрите код, проверьте SVN репозиторий, или подпишитесь на журнал разработки по RSS.